 Online Databases and E-Book Collections

 Our online databases include electronic versions of articles from journals and newspapers, as well as images, and many other materials.
-Our online ebook collections include electronic version of books across multiple subject categories.
+Our online ebook collections include electronic versions of books across multiple subject categories.
 There are three primary ways to access these materials: search the individual database directly using the “Databases By Title” Web page, search the individual electronic book collections using the “E-Book Collections by Title” Webpage, or search multiple databases using our “Search Electronic Collections” tool located in the top-right of the Library’s Web page.
 The “Search Electronic Collections” tool will help you search resources by subject areas.

 Requesting Books and Journal Articles from Magale Library